cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 Science is more about collaboration and less about individual achievements.
 Only you (and your supervisor) should actually care about your results.

-On the other hand, sometimes, you might feel that you are wasting your Ph.D. time.
+On the other hand, sometimes, you might feel that you are wasting your PhD time.
 This happens to students with a low number of papers.
 It is demotivating.
-However, those that believe that having one or two papers is not enough to get a Ph.D., then that's because they don't know how science works.
+However, those that believe that having one or two papers is not enough to get a PhD, then that's because they don't know how science works.
 It took me **three years** to get my best [paper](https://arxiv.org/abs/2008.08401) accepted in a top Software Engineering journal.
 Good papers that challenge the _status quou_ are more difficult to publish.